 How to Stop Golf Impact Screen Bounce Back

 Minimal bounce back is to be expected and helpful for ball return in a golf simulator.
-However, to eliminate safety concerns make sure you have the appropriate buffer space from tee to screen.
+However, to eliminate safety concerns make sure you have the appropriate buffer space from tee-to-screen.
 Use safety baffles and foam cushions with a high-quality impact screen.
 And make sure you follow the instructions to install the impact screen.

 Getting it right may take some trial and error, but if you use your noggin to achieve a great swing (and not as a ball stop) you can enjoy your golf screen as both a functional practice tool and a fun, immersive golfing experience.